Gaddam Padmaja Reddy: Kakatiyam

 Reddy said in an interview that she wanted to develop a classical dance form that is based culture of Telangana.
 She developed Kakatiyam, a two-part Kuchipudi classical visual dance form based on the history and themes of Ramappa Temple, sculpture and dance forms during the period of Kakatiya dynasty.
 She said the dance concept was based on her research on the Ramappa Temple, Thousand Pillar Temple and Warangal Fort in formatting the dance form.
 According to her, it is based on Nritta Ratnavali – a book written by Jayapa Senani, a military commander of the Kakatiyas, documenting the dance forms of 13th century.

 She performed the role of Rudrama Devi, queen of the Kakatiya dynasty.
 The first part of the dance was performed in February 2017 and the second part was presented in December 2021, both in Shilpakala Vedika in Hyderabad.
 According to Reddy, the split of the ballet in two parts was due to the vastness of the dance concepts documented in Nritta Ratnavali and only some of them were chosen due to "budget and feasibility".

 Reddy said she plans to further study the book and present the dance concepts in future performances, which were currently omitted in the two-part play.

 Other work

 Reddy worked as a member of National Tourism Advisory Council in 2012 and had been a member of the General Assembly of Indian Council of Cultural Relations.

 Awards

 Reddy was conferred several honours and awards.
-Prominent ones include the doctorate degree from Sri Krishnadevaraya University in 2005 and an honourary doctorate by Sri Padmavati Mahila Visvavidyalayam in 2022.
+Prominent ones include the doctorate degree from Sri Krishnadevaraya University in 2005 and an honorary doctorate by Sri Padmavati Mahila Visvavidyalayam in 2022.
 In 2006, she was awarded with Kala Ratna by the united Andhra Pradesh government.
 She was awarded the Sangeet Natak Akademi Award, the highest award in arts in India, for her contributions to Kuchipudi in 2015 and became the first dancer from Telangana to receive the award.
 Later in 2022, the Government of India conferred her with Padma Shri, the country's fourth highest civilian award, in the field of arts.